fortinet/fortigate-autoscale/azure_quickstart/README.md

-# Fortigate Autoscale Azure QuickStart Template
+# FortiGate Autoscale Azure QuickStart Template

 Please see the [README](../README.md) on the main project for more information.